Fast & Furious star John Cena apologises for calling Taiwan a country | Entertainment

 Fast & Furious star John Cena apologises for calling Taiwan a country

 I am very, very sorry for this mistake," Cena said in Mandarin in a video posted on his account on Weibo, a Twitter-like microblog popular in China.
-"I have to say now, something that's very, very, very, very, very important - I love and respect China and the Chinese people," he said, without mentioning Taiwan.
+"I love and respect China and the Chinese people," he added.

 - Country:

+"I love and respect China and the Chinese people," he added.
+Cena joins a long list of international celebrities who have incurred the wrath of an increasingly nationalistic Chinese public over their comments about Taiwan, Hong Kong, or Xinjiang.

-"I have to say now, something that's very, very, very, very, very important - I love and respect China and the Chinese people," he said, without mentioning Taiwan.
-The apology was not enough for many mainland Chinese netizens.
+Companies have also come under fire, with several airlines and hotels apologizing to China in recent years for listing Taiwan as a country on their booking websites.
+Cena's apology was not enough for many mainland Chinese netizens.

 "Please use Mandarin to say Taiwan is part of China.
 Otherwise, we won't accept the apology," read a comment left on Cena's apology video that received the most "likes".
-Neither did the apology go down well with some Western netizens.
+Neither did the apology go down well in the United States.

 Over the last weekend, China accounted for $135 million of the movie's $162 million in revenue, according to U.S. entertainment publication Variety.